Project-AA-ORG/.github/profile/README.md

-### The purpose of this README is to share everything we did and our development as a team during the 4-month project development process of the mobile application we developed for *Şenay Duran Okulları* by working Agile with the team we established at the university.
+### The purpose of this README is to share everything we did and our development as a team during the 4-month project development process of the mobile application we developed for *Şenay Duran Okulları* by working agile with the team we established at the university.

 <p align="center">